Geographical Information Systems

 Geographic information systems (GIS) are computer-based systems for editing and displaying spatial data.
 GIS tools allow users to create interactive queries, analyze spatial relationships, patterns or trends and visualize the output of all these efforts.

 The academic community has since long discovered the advantages working with GIS, be it still mainly within the spatial and beta sciences.
 Not only do these disciplines, in general, have a longer history with GIS techniques, they have also made the creation, maintenance and sharing of geodata an integral part of their research applications.
 Other scientific fields, however, have become increasingly aware of the benefits that a GIS approach can provide to their research.
 This development is fueled even more by demands of research funding organizations (such as the Netherlands Organisation for Scientific Research, NWO) in regards to the public availability of research data.

 Over time, the Centre for Digital Scholarship intends to provide support, training and resources for spatial research and bring together GIS users from all disciplines within Leiden University.
 As for now, you may best contact the project manager or your library liaison.

 Project Maps in the Crowd

 With the kind help of numerous volunteers, thousands of maps were georeferenced in 2016.
-This project will continue in 2017.
-Firstly, the Caribbean map collection will be added.
-Some of our Asian collections will follow later this year.
+This project continued in 2017.
+Firstly, the Caribbean map collection was added.
+Some of our Asian collections will followed later.
 More information can be found on the Maps in the crowd blog.